 |Lower Right||Lower Right|

-Geo-fencing is an option with many digital signage applications, you can target mobile devices that enter the defined fenced perimeter around the digital sign, allowing you to send specific information, such as coupons to those mobile devices.
+Geo-fencing is an option with many digital signage applications.
+Automatically the sign can connect with mobile devices that enter the defined fenced perimeter around the digital sign, allowing you to send them specific

 With the right choices, digital signage can be a local affair, or can be networked globally to standardize the look and feel of all the graphic elements for a company, university, or any other enterprise with multiple buildings or locations – drastically reducing the personnel needs of maintaining multiple stand-alone units across a large environment.